Five Questions to Help Decide if Business School is Right for You

 Whether you’re looking to open new doors, increase your earning potential, or gain a competitive edge relative to your peers in the job market, it’s a good idea to know why you’re considering business school before filling out your first application.
 To get started, ask yourself the following questions:

 1. Why am I pursuing a graduate business degree?

-Make sure that your career goals are based on an accurate assessment of your experience and skills and that your credentials align with the admissions requirements of the schools to which you apply.
+Brainstorm which skills you’ll need to succeed and how your current capabilities compare.
+Basing your career goals on an accurate assessment of your experience and skills will help you determine whether business school will propel you further in your success.
+Paired with feedback, an assessment will give you a clearer vision of how your credentials align with the admissions requirements of the schools to which you apply.

-3. How will I contribute to a program?
+3. How will I contribute to my business school program?

-4. What kind of school culture is best for me?
+4. What kind of business school culture is best for me?

 Before committing to a program, consider what worked for you—and what didn’t—in previous learning environments.
 Have you attended a training that left a lasting impression for years after?
 Or perhaps there was an educational structure in your high school or undergraduate experience that prevented you from learning as deeply as you could have.
 When choosing a school, think about lifestyle, diversity, learning style, and related factors.
 Identifying what kind of school culture works best for you will help you make the most of campus visits and conversations with former and current students.

 5. Do I have enough experience to be successful in business school?

 Employers and admissions committees have different expectations of prior work experience before admission.
 Try creating a one-page summary of your work experience and discussing it with program representatives or alumni.
 Collecting other perspectives on where you currently stand will help create a more complete picture of your career trajectory as you identify the right moment to apply.
 If you don't yet have enough experience, you may not benefit fully from business school.
 Instead, consider taking the time to further define your goals and apply later.